 Maintenance is always the hard part.
 So make it easy on them and yourself.
 Let them know that you expect them to tidy their room daily and clean weekly.

 You may need to create a checklist so that you don’t have to continually remind them.
 If you prefer, I have created a free checklist pdf you can use.
-Just remember to fill out the form at the end of this post to gain access to our resource library where you will find this checklist.
+Just remember to click the pink button at the end of this post to gain access to our resource library where you will find this checklist.

 So, if you use our checklist or prefer to make your own, I suggest laminating it and hanging it on their wall.
 This way, it eliminates the “I forgot” excuse.
 Once, they can simply use a dry erase marker to check off items they have done.